Ghassan Tueni: Awards

 In addition, Tueni was awarded an honorary degree from the American University of Beirut in June 2005.
 In December 2009, Tueni was given the Lebanese Order of Merit for his achievements in politics.
 In 2009, he was also the recipient of the Life Time Achievement Award of the Arab Thought Foundation.

 Moreover, in 2011, Tueni was awarded an honorary degree from the American University of Science and Technology.

 Death

-Ghassan Tueni died on 8 June 2012 after a long illness at age 86; he spent the last month of his life at American University Hospital in Beirut.
+Ghassan Tueni died on 8 June 2012 after a long illness at age 86; he spent the last month of his life at the American University of Beirut Medical Center, in Beirut.
 He was survived by his second wife, Shadia al Khazen and four granddaughters.

 His funeral was held in Beirut on 9 June 2012.
 The Order of the Cedar was placed on his coffin.
 He was buried at Mar Mitr Cemetery.

 On 9 June 2012, King Abdullah II sent a cable of condolences to the Tueni family as did King Hamad bin Isa Al Khalifa.
 The other statesmen sent their condolences included François Hollande, Laurent Fabius, and Shiekh Sabah al Ahmed al Sabah.